- What is dental insurance?

 Pediatric dental costs

 For pediatric dental treatment, however, those are reversed if you buy a stand-alone dental plan through the exchange in your state: out-of-pocket costs are limited, and insurance benefits (the amount the insurance company will pay) are unlimited.
 This is more in line with the way health insurance works.

-As of 2022, the out-of-pocket cap for pediatric dental services is $375 for one child, and $750 for a family (if there are multiple children on the family’s plan).
+As of 2023, the out-of-pocket cap for pediatric dental services is $375 for one child, and $750 for a family (if there are multiple children on the family’s plan).
+These limits will increase to $400 and $800, respectively, in 2024.
 But that only applies to stand-alone dental plans that are purchased in the exchange/marketplace.
 If a family buys a health plan that has embedded pediatric dental coverage, dental costs can be counted toward the plan’s overall deductible, meaning that out-of-pocket costs can be quite a bit higher.

 Although pediatric dental is one of the ACA’s essential health benefits, premium subsidies may or may not be available to help cover the cost of the plan if it’s purchased as a separate stand-alone coverage.

 - If I buy a dental insurance plan what sort of out-of-pocket costs should I expect?